You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 Zinnias also attract rabbits.

-By planting a few of these bright flowers around garden beds and plots of affected plants, you can keep the pests away.
+By planting a few of these bright flowers around the garden beds and affected plant plots, you can deter these pests.

 13. Mustard

 Mustard attracts its fair share of pests.
-This is because it’s an attractive food source for certain insects, like diamondback moths, aphids, flea beetles, and grasshoppers.
+This is because it attracts certain insects.
+These include diamondback moths, aphids, flea beetles, and grasshoppers.

 You can plant mustard crops as part of a “decoy trap plant” strategy in your vegetable garden.